Medically Reviewed by M Thiviya, R.N.

 - Magnetic resonance imaging (MRI) scans — A painless procedure that uses strong radio waves and magnetic fields to create detailed images of the brain and other body structures

 While it is a rather uncommon cause, dementia can still be passed down through gene defects.
 In these cases, genetic tests will be conducted to help people find out if they are at risk for dementia.
 If you have any immediate family members who have dementia or had it previously, a genetic test may be recommended for you.
+It is important to note that while your genetic risk may be high, adopting a healthy lifestyle is associated with lower risk of dementia.

 During a physical examination, lab tests may be conducted to look for signs of medical problems that can cause dementia.
 These tests include blood tests, thyroid hormone tests, and lumbar punctures, which allow doctors to check the levels of various chemicals, vitamins, and hormones.
 This can help to rule out other causes of dementia-like symptoms.